 The most compelling reason why fatlogs are bad, in my opinion, has to do with the central theme of this blog: complexity.

 You can not build what you do not understand.

 So what do you do when you see a fatlog?
 There are many different approaches that work, and they depend on the situation and the backlog itself, but the key idea is to break it down.
 I am of the camp believing that the smallest piece of actual business functionality possible is the right size of a backlog.
 I would rather have my backlog items too small than too big, since the team can at least achieve progress and gain momentum when they are completing small backlogs which are part of a central theme of functionality.

 Let me give you a little example, let’s say you have a backlog that says:

 As a person setting up my workout I need the workout screen to only display the choices indoor or outdoor instead of the 20 choices it currently displays.
 Also the indoor selection should cause a page to come up where the user can enter the type of indoor workout and start their workout.
-When selecting the outdoor selection a screen to pick their current location on a map should come up and allow them to start their outdoor workout.
-This needs to be done so that I can not have to select from 20 different selections that I don’t want, and that I can select the right workout and start my workout.
+When selecting the outdoor selection, a screen to pick their current location on a map should come up and allow them to start their outdoor workout.
+This needs to be done so that I don’t have to select from 20 different selections that I don’t want, and that I can select the right workout and start my workout.